 TravelingKids.com also made some adjustments to their Class A with concern to the kitty litter box.
 Check out how they built a cabinet that houses the litter box.
 They drew up plans and everything!
 Very unique and inventive.

-Another item that you can purchase to help ease your mind and heart about leaving animals in your RV is THIS.
+Another item that you can buy to help ease your mind and heart about leaving animals in your RV is THIS.
 It’s a temperature monitoring system.
-I plan on getting one for our RV but right now since I am a stay at home wife I don’t see the need.
+I plan on getting one for our RV but now since I am a stay at home wife I don’t see the need.
 We rarely leave our dogs for long periods of time and if we do we are very careful to check the weather for the day and adjust accordingly.
 I also have someone who will come and walk the dogs and check on everyone if I do have to be gone for a longer period of time.

 What’s great about this product is that you can monitor the temperature in the RV from your phone.
 I have heard a lot of people, especially in the RVing and Pets FB group I am a part of, who use similar devices.
-I have looked at many different devices and I liked this one the best.
+I have looked at many devices and I liked this one the best.
 Here are the specs.

 - Track Temperature (-40°F to 125°F)